 This Masters programme engages with a range of theatre and performance practices, explored in a critically informed context.
 The programme encompasses practices such as contemporary devising and production dramaturgy, writing for performance, site-specific and locational performance, autobiographical performance, physical theatre(s) and socially/politically engaged practice.
 You will be encouraged to develop a reflective, rigorous and critically informed approach to theatre practice, with the intention of enriching and enhancing your creative work and furthering your career as a theatre/performance practitioner.
 You will be taught by leading academics as well as external professional practitioners.

-- The programme is delivered in collaboration with The Arches: a world-leading performing arts venue in Glasgow.
+- The programme is delivered in collaboration with curators/programmers and theatre artists active in Glasgow's theatre/performance scene and beyond

 - A significant part of the programme is delivered by professional practitioners, ensuring the programme content is relevant and up to date with the latest trends in theatre.

 - Our facilities include a studio theatre and large flexible-seat theatre seating over 200 spectators.

 - The city of Glasgow provides an unbeatable location for the programme.
 Glasgow is home to a huge variety of theatres that produce and show a range from the experimental and risky, to the traditional and repertory, from canonical and new writing, to devised and physical performance.
 World-leading venues include the Citizens’ Theatre, Tramway, Centre for Contemporary Art (CCA) and the Glue Factory.